Severe Thunderstorm Warning issued for Grundy, Kane, Kendall by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Grundy, Kane, Kendall by NWS

-Effective: 2021-08-11 09:50:00 CDT Expires: 2021-08-11 10:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Grundy; Kane; Kendall The National Weather Service in Chicago has issued a * Severe Thunderstorm Warning for Kendall County in northeastern Illinois Northern Grundy County in northeastern Illinois Southern Kane County in northeastern Illinois * Until 1030 AM CDT. * At 949 AM CDT, a severe thunderstorm was located over Homer Glen, moving east at 65 mph.
-HAZARD...70 mph wind gusts.
-SOURCE...Trained Weather Spotters.
-IMPACT...Expect considerable tree damage.
-Damage is likely to mobile homes, roofs, and outbuildings. * Locations impacted include Aurora, Joliet, Plainfield, Oswego, Batavia, Yorkville, Morris, Channahon, Minooka, Plano, Sandwich, Coal City, Montgomery, North Aurora, Sugar Grove, Boulder Hill, Diamond, Newark, Millington and Big Rock.
-Including the following interstates I-80 between mile markers 104 and 122.
-I-88 between mile markers 108 and 120.
-This includes...
-Aurora University, Gebhard Woods State Park, Grundy County Speedway and Fairgrounds, IL Math and Science Academy, Waubonsee Community College, and William G Stratton State Park.
-THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...OBSERVED MAX WIND GUST...70 MPHalerts.weather.gov
+Effective: 2021-08-11 09:55:00 CDT Expires: 2021-08-11 10:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Grundy; Kane; Kendall A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1030 AM CDT FOR KENDALL...NORTHERN GRUNDY AND SOUTHERN KANE COUNTIES At 955 AM CDT, a severe thunderstorm was located over Orland Park, moving east at 65 mph.
+HAZARD...60 mph wind gusts.
+SOURCE...Trained weather spotters.
+IMPACT...Expect damage to roofs, siding, and trees.
+Locations impacted include Aurora, Joliet, Plainfield, Oswego, Batavia, Yorkville, Morris, Channahon, Minooka, Plano, Sandwich, Coal City, Montgomery, North Aurora, Sugar Grove, Boulder Hill, Diamond, Newark, Millington and Big Rock.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...OBSERVED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0